by Heather Larson, LSW, CT

 - “How do we think our loved one might want to live out their days, if they are unable to speak for themselves?”

 Yours or your loved one’s responses to the questions above may reveal a change in thinking to re-focus on what matters most to the person with the terminal illness.
 With hospice care, there is a shift from curative treatments to quality of life and comfort care that focuses on treating the whole person.
-This concept of care includes an interdisciplinary team of Hospice professionals, including a medical director, registered nurses, social workers, certified nursing assistants, chaplains and bereavement specialists.
+This concept of care includes an interdisciplinary team of Hospice professionals, including a medical director, nurse practitioner, registered nurses, social workers, certified nursing assistants, chaplains and grief specialists.

 As a Hospice social worker, I have witnessed many families decide they were going to shift the focus of their priorities to what mattered most to them.
 Perhaps that meant they were finally going take that trip they had always wanted to, or they were going to spend more time with friends and family.
 Sometimes the person’s priorities may be as basic as pain and symptom relief.
 He or she has not been able to leave the house, or even his or her bed.
 With pain management measures in place and the compassion of the Hospice team, I have seen significant improvements to a patient’s quality of life and witnessed patients being able to get out of the house to enjoy some of their favorite activities again.
 Through the assistance of Hospice staff, in many of these cases, the family’s priorities became reality.